Vanguard to offer its first active ETF lineup in U.S.

-BOSTON, Nov 28 (Reuters) - Vanguard Group Inc on Tuesday said it will offer six actively managed exchange traded funds aimed at giving investors exposure to specific factors like low volatility or liquidity, increasing competition in the nascent investment product area.
+BOSTON (Reuters) - Vanguard Group Inc on Tuesday said it will offer six actively managed exchange-traded funds aimed at giving investors exposure to specific factors like low volatility or liquidity, increasing competition in the nascent investment product area.

+The new funds mark the first active ETFs that Pennsylvania-based Vanguard will sell in the United States, and come as it looks to build out its active fund lineup as it expands internationally.

 Vanguard is best known for its passive products, whose low costs have helped drive its total assets to $4.8 trillion, the most of any mutual fund firm.